if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `GameObject` - The game object of what is currently being used by this controller.
+   * `GameObject` - The GameObject of what is currently being used by this Interact Use.

-The GetUsingObject method returns the current object being used by the controller.
+The GetUsingObject method returns the current GameObject being used by the Interact Use.

 #### ForceStopUsing/0